 - Practice Reading & Writing: By doing so, you are actually improving your listening skills.
 How?
 By reading, you will get to improve your vocabulary (when you find meanings to new words).
 By writing, you get to understand the perspective of the speaker and also the way in which sentences are crafted in the exam.
-Trust me; these are very healthy exercises which students often neglect.
+Trust me; these are very healthy exercises that students often neglect.
 Additionally, they will also help you in the Reading and Writing modules.

 - Actively converse in English with others: Talk to your friends and family in English as a part of your preparation.
 Don’t worry they will understand.
 This will give you more clarity on the two conversation sections.
 Talking to different people will help you in understanding various accents.
 On completing a conversation, think about the main idea behind the talk within 10 words, obviously in English.
 This will be an amazing exercise for answering similar questions during the exam.

 - Imagine the words spoken: This is a tried and tested strategy by various students.
 According to Philosophy, our mind only thinks with pictures and not with words.
 So practically, it is impossible for us to remember words.
 Think of the whole conversation like a story playing in your mind.
 This will help you to remember the conversation when answering questions.
 Trust your memory and do not listen and answer simultaneously.